 For a lot of folks, the experience of Citigroup (C) during the global financial crisis is enough to automatically disqualify the bank as a serious long-term investment proposition.
-Unfortunately, it is just the nature of things that buying bank stocks means accepting that it is easier for a management team to blow up a Citigroup than it is to blow up a Coca-Cola.
-Prior to 2008, Citi had not cut its dividend since 1990.
+It is just the nature of things that buying bank stocks means accepting that it is easier for a management team to blow up a Citigroup than it is to blow up a Coca-Cola.
+I mean, prior to 2008 Citi had not cut its dividend since 1990.
 That 18-year streak was undone by a few years of risky behavior.

 The Next Crisis

 The situation with Citi reminds me of a quote from the founder of a California-based financial services firm.
 I’m definitely paraphrasing a bit here, but essentially he said that when it comes to financial crises most folks are driving while watching the rear-view mirror.
 Expressed a bit more succinctly, the next crisis won’t be the same as the last one.

 I think you could probably apply a similar sentiment to large US bank stocks.
 A lot of folks refuse to touch them because of what happened just over a decade ago, even though all of them are in much stronger shape these days.
 For instance, Citigroup currently sports a CET1 Capital Ratio above 11.5% and a leverage ratio of circa 15-to-1.
 It is in much more conservative shape than the years preceding the financial crisis.
 Back then, its Tier 1 Capital Ratio hovered in the 7.5% region and overall leverage was more like 25-to-1.
 In layman’s terms this means the bank has far more space in which to absorb potential losses these days.